-You can choose how your virtual machines (VMs) respond during or after a host system event by setting the availability policies.
-A host system can include the regular maintenance of Compute Engine infrastructure, or a host error on a VM.
-By default, the VMs are set to live migration during host system events, but you can set it to terminate and optionally restart.
+You can choose how your virtual machines (VM) instances respond during or after a host event by setting the host maintenance policy.
+A host event can include the regular maintenance of Compute Engine infrastructure, or a host error on a VM.
+By default, VMs are set to live migrate during host system events, but you can set them to terminate and optionally restart.

-The following host events lead to either the live migration or termination of your VM depending on the availability policies that you set:
+The following host events lead to either the live migration or termination of your VM depending on the host maintenance policy that you set:

 A host error (

 compute.instances.hostError) means that there was a hardware or software issue on the physical machine hosting

 your VM that caused your VM to crash.
 A host error which involves total hardware failure or other hardware issues might prevent

 live migration of your VM.
 If your VM is set to automatically restart, which is the

 default setting, Google restarts your VM, typically within three minutes from the time the error

 was detected.
 Depending on the issue, the restart might take up to 5.5 minutes.